AP Interview: Ex-official urges dropping HK extradition bill

 HONG KONG — Hong Kong’s former Chief Secretary Anson Chan — long an outspoken advocate for more democracy in the ex-British colony — is urging the city’s chief executive, Carrie Lam, to shelve proposed extradition legislation that has sparked mass protests.

-On Thursday, dozens of people were injured in clashes with police.
-In an interview with The Associated Press, the 79-year-old Chan said a massive protest march last Sunday that drew hundreds of thousands of people showed “the Hong Kong spirit at its best.”
+On Wednesday, dozens of people were injured in massive clashes with police.
+In an interview with The Associated Press, the 79-year-old Chan said a big protest march last Sunday that drew hundreds of thousands of people showed “the Hong Kong spirit at its best.”

 Before her retirement, Chan headed Hong Kong’s civil service under the former British colonial administration and the Chinese-installed leadership that succeeded it in 1997.
 She says passage of the amendments to laws that would allow suspects to be extradited to mainland China where they could face torture and unfair trials on vague political charges would put “everybody’s individual freedom and safety at risk.”